jamsch/expo-speech-recognition/README.md

 You can use the `audioSource.sourceUri` option to transcribe audio files instead of using the microphone.

+> **Important notes**:
+>
-> Note: On Android, this feature is only supported on Android 13 and above.
-The speech recongition module will dispatch an `error` event with the code `audio-capture` if the device doesn't support audio source transcription.
+> - On Android, this feature is only supported on Android 13 and above.
+The speech recognition module will dispatch an `error` event with the code `audio-capture` if the device doesn't support audio source transcription.
+> - On Android, this feature is only verified to work with 16000hz 16bit PCM audio files.
+See [here](https://github.com/jamsch/expo-speech-recognition/tree/main/example/assets/audio) for an example audio file that works for Android and the ffmpeg command used.
+> - On iOS, this feature is only verified to work with 16000hz 16bit PCM WAV files and 16000hz MP3 files.
+See [here](https://github.com/jamsch/expo-speech-recognition/tree/main/example/assets/audio-remote) for a list of example audio files that work for iOS (excluding the .ogg file).

+Example:

 ```tsx
 import { Button, View } from "react-native";